There is no successful inventory management process operation that doesn’t first master the acquisition and careful usage of its raw materials.

 Think of raw materials like food.
 Your business needs them to survive.
 But too much or too little can cause problems.
 That’s why virtually every manufacturer today relies on inventory management software to find a healthy middle ground.
 Increasing your sell through rate and lowering inventory shrinkage can also help lower the raw materials that build up in your storage.
-This is made easier by using a B2B eCommerce platform or an online wholesale marketplace.
+This is made easier by using a B2B eCommerce platform or a vendor marketplace.
 Even better, you can choose to use the dropshipping model so you never deal with raw materials or inventory again.

 Frequently Asked Questions About What Is Raw Material